commonpike/fairpost/docs/Ayrshare.md

 it here and enable the platforms that you have connected to Ayrshare, to publish to those platforms via Ayrshare.

+An Ayrshare account can only manage each platform once per user; you will have to create a new account for each user.

 Ayrshare posts will not be scheduled on Ayrshare; they will be published instantly.
 Use Fairpost for scheduling posts.